Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

      --time=08:00:00 bash -l
     ```

-Create a virtual environment in your home directory.
-You can decide between
+When creating a virtual environment in your home directory, you got to decide
-Python virtualenv or conda environment.
+to either use "Python virtualenv" or "conda environment".

 !!! note
     Please keep in mind that Python virtualenv is the preferred way to create a Python